KeyanGootkin/GCS-Benchmarking/README.md

 #### gcs_analysis.py

 A python script which creates/updates eUCLID.
-In addition, gcs_analysis.py will calculate the spread in measurements of the same CME and saves these results as histograms and scatterplots in a path named "figdir" which must be specified.
+In addition, gcs_analysis.py will calculate the spread in measurements of the same CME and saves these results as histograms and scatterplots in a path named "figdir" __which must be defined on line 8 of gcs_analysis.py__.
 This is useful in understanding the errors in the CME measurement process, and getting a sense of how accurate the measurements used are.

 #### all_cmes.txt